bouwe77/bouwe77.github.io/content/blog/what-is-a-reducer/what-is-a-reducer.md

 #### Introduction

 Before I started with React I never heard of reducers.
-And even though I've become quite comfortable with the `useReducer` hook and even wrote [a blog post about it], to be honest, I hardly know what a reducer is and why the `useReducer` hook is called `useReducer`.
+And even though I've become quite comfortable with the `useReducer` hook, partly because I wrote [a blog post about it], to be honest, I still hardly know what a reducer is and why the `useReducer` hook is called `useReducer`.

 This blog post will answer these questions and it also fits nicely in me exploring [functional programming] concepts.